simon-westcott/canopy-bootstrap/README.md

 #### WINDOWS:
 *	Download winless from [Winless](winless.org) and install.
+*	Click 'Add folder' and add the folder that contains your less file
-*	Click 'Add folder', your less file should be shown on the right hand side.
+*	Your less file should be shown on the right hand side.
 *	Ensure that your less file is checked.
 *	The 'Minify' checkbox is optional.
 *	Click 'Compile', this may take a couple of minutes.